 - Budget 2014 included a £500 million Builders Finance Fund to provide loans to developers to unlock 15,000 housing units stalled due to difficulty in accessing finance.
-334 The Spending Review and Autumn Statement 2015 announced an extension of "the £1 billion Builders' Finance Fund to 2020-21."335 - A £3 billion Home Building Fund was launched in October 2016 under which builders, including SME builders, can obtain loan finance to assist with development costs and infrastructure work.
-Autumn Budget 2017 announced a further £1.5 billion for this Fund "providing loans specifically targeted at supporting SMEs who cannot access the finance they need to build."336 332 IPPR, Think small, build big: Lessons from SME housebuilding in Germany, December 2017 333 Ibid.

-Budget 2014 (2.1MB, PDF), HC 1104, March 2014, para 1.141 Spending Review and Autumn Statement 2015 (1,418KB, PDF) Cm 9162, November 2015, p41 ^{336 &}lt;u>Autumn Budget 2017 (2,014KB, PDF), HC 587, 23 November 2017, para 5.21 - Spending Review 2020 announced a National Home Building Fund of £7.1 billion over four years "backing smaller developers, unlocking brownfield land and supporting innovative construction techniques."
-It includes funding for: - a new 'Help to Build' equity loan scheme for people who want to build their own homes, providing access to low deposit mortgages - £2.2 billion of loans for small and medium enterprises (SMEs) and innovative housebuilders to support new housing in areas where it is needed most - an additional £100 million of grant funding in 2021-22 for unlocking brownfield sites, supporting house building on land that may be less attractive such as ex-industrial sites.337 - On 29 January 2020, then- Secretary of State, Robert Jenrick, confirmed the British Business Bank's ENABLE Build Programme would shortly begin guaranteeing new loans for local, independent construction businesses to deliver new homes.
-The Housing Minister, Christopher Pincher, referred to Government support for SMEs during a Westminster Hall debate on Housing and Planning on 3 March 2020: We are supporting SME housebuilders with a package of measures to help the sector to grow and develop, including the home building fund, the housing growth and housing delivery fund, the ENABLE Build guarantee scheme, and our ongoing reforms to the planning system, more of which he will hear about in due course.
-We believe that SMEs have a key part to play by increasing their output, as the biggest home builders in our country will not meet the Government's housing building target alone.
+The Spending Review and Autumn Statement 2015 announced an extension of "the £1 billion Builders' Finance Fund to 2020-21." - A £3 billion Home Building Fund was launched in October 2016 under which builders, including SME builders, could obtain loan finance to assist with development costs and infrastructure work.
+Autumn Budget 2017 announced a further £1.5 billion for this Fund "providing loans specifically targeted at supporting SMEs who cannot access the finance they need to build."
+The fund closed for applications in 2022. - Spending Review 2020 announced a National Home Building Fund of £7.1 billion over four years "backing smaller developers, unlocking brownfield land and supporting innovative construction techniques."
+It includes funding for: - a 'Help to Build' equity loan scheme for people who want to build their own homes, providing access to low deposit mortgages - £2.2 billion of loans for small and medium enterprises (SMEs) and innovative housebuilders to support new housing in areas where it is needed most - an additional £100 million of grant funding in 2021-22 for unlocking brownfield sites, supporting house building on land that may be less attractive such as ex-industrial sites. - On 29 January 2020, then-Secretary of State, Robert Jenrick, confirmed the British Business Bank's ENABLE Build Programme would shortly begin guaranteeing new loans for local, independent construction businesses to deliver new homes.
+Then-Housing Minister, Christopher Pincher, referred to Government support for SMEs during a Westminster Hall debate on Housing and Planning on 3 March 2020: We are supporting SME housebuilders with a package of measures to help the sector to grow and develop, including the home building fund, the housing growth and housing delivery fund, the ENABLE Build guarantee scheme, and our ongoing reforms to the planning system, more of which he will hear about in due course.
+We believe that SMEs have a key part to play by increasing their &lt;sup>368 Budget 2014 (PDF), HC 1104, March 2014, para 1.141 Spending Review and Autumn Statement 2015 (PDF) Cm 9162, November 2015, p41 &lt;sup>370 Autumn Budget 2017 (PDF), HC 587, 23 November 2017, para 5.21 MHCLG, £10 billion package to build more homes and level up communities, 26 November 2020 MHCLG Press Release, 29 January 2020 output, as the biggest home builders in our country will not meet the Government's housing building target alone.
 SMEs are well placed to help to deliver new homes, welcomed in their communities rather than resisted, and those homes will be built to last.
-339 The Minister provided an update on ENABLE in January 2021:
+The Housing Minister, Rachel Maclean, provided an update on 10 May 2023: